 A protective order is a court-certified document that prohibits the person named in the order from getting within a certain distance of the person seeking the order.
-If the named person violates the order he or she can be arrested and charged with a crime.
-Sometimes referred to as "restraining orders," protective orders are most often used in cases of domestic abuse, but can also be used to try to keep stalkers away.
+If the named person violates the order, they can be arrested and charged with a crime.
+Protective orders are most often used in cases of domestic abuse, but they can also be used to try to keep stalkers away.

 |Activity Addressed by Order